 The three institutes stress the importance of broad national and international support for the programme.
 In order to achieve this, the institutes have appointed an international scientific advisory board and a societal focus group for The Netherlands (Maatschappelijk Klankbordgroep Nederland).

-Most of the nine sub-sections of the research and also the Witnesses & Comtempories-project, will result in one or more publications in September 2021.
+Most of the seven sub-sections of the research and also the Witnesses & Comtempories-project, will result in one or more publications in September 2021.
 The Dutch researchers will frequently publish articles and books in both Dutch and English.
 The Indonesian research group will issue its own publications and will work with Dutch colleagues to contribute to collections of articles.
 The research program will be concluded with the publication of a compendium, destined for a broad audience, and an edited volume, written for an international public of academic researchers.